CONTEMPORARY THEORETICAL DEBATES IN PUBLIC HEALTH

 Maximum enrolment sizeN/A

-Five 1.0 days workshop other recurrence and delivered via face-to-face.
+Five 1.0 days workshop other recurrence from week 33 to week 42 and delivered via face-to-face.

 "Students attend on campus for five one-day blocks comprising lectures and workshops."